Writing a letter. Is it a lost skill or not?

 Art of Typing

 The first time I heard about letter components was in typing class back in 1987.
 For the record, I learned how to type on those big, heavy, and black machines called typewriters.
 After countless hours of typing groups of letters that didn’t make sense, we were taught the parts of a letter.
-In other words, how to properly typeset a letter.
+In other words, we learned how to typeset a letter properly.

 asdf jkl; asdf jkl; asdf jkl; asdf jkl; asdf jkl; asdf jkl;